jina-ai/reader/README.md

 ### Streaming Mode

 Streaming mode is useful when you find that the standard mode provides an incomplete result.
 This is because streaming mode will wait a bit longer until the page is fully rendered.

-Use the accept-header to control the streaming behavior:
+Use the accept-header to toggle the streaming mode:

 ```bash
 curl -H "Accept: text/event-stream" https://r.jina.ai/https://en.m.wikipedia.org/wiki/Main_Page
 ```

-The data comes in a stream; each subsequent chunk contains more complete information.
-The last chunk should provide the most complete and final result.
+The data comes in a stream; each subsequent chunk contains more complete information. **The last chunk should provide the most complete and final result.**

-For example, compare these two curl commands below:
+For example, compare these two curl commands below.
+You can see streaming one gives you complete information at last, whereas standard mode does not.
+This is because the content loading on this particular site is triggered by some js *after* the page is fully loaded, and standard mode returns the page "too soon".
 ```bash
 curl -H 'x-no-cache: true' https://access.redhat.com/security/cve/CVE-2023-45853
 curl -H "Accept: text/event-stream" -H 'x-no-cache: true' https://r.jina.ai/https://access.redhat.com/security/cve/CVE-2023-45853